 Quite logically this pressure to curtail individual privacy is being applied by a number of high tax nations.
 These governments are also on a mission to try to convey an image of tax havens being illegal or immoral.

-Tax efficiency is legal and rational and is not ‘tax evasion’.
+As much as governments may try to convince you otherwise tax avoidance is legal and rational and is not ‘tax evasion’.
 The Organisation for Economic Co-operation and Development (OECD) and also an organisation of high tax nations, has redefined the term “tax haven” in its Harmful Tax Competition Report and has established criteria for tax havens:

 In order to compete major countries are now also developing attractive packages and making a bid for their share of the action.

 Tax havens in major countries are euphemistically referred to as "financial centres" rather than "tax havens".
 The tax benefits in these countries generally benefiting businesses (stronger lobbies?) … not individuals.
 In the US states like Delaware are one of the major "tax havens" of the world.

 Many jurisdictions have double taxation agreements with the individual's or corporation's home country barring double taxation of income.
 In many cases tax friendly places to retire offer special treatment for retirees moving to the country and in addition they may also may offer special tax treatment for investment.

 Companies setting up business in these places may receive substantial tax incentives such as long term tax amnesty for investing in certain types of business and employing local people.
 This may be an added attraction for retirees.

 Tax friendly places to retire vary in terms of the tax rates, special tax exemptions, concessions.
 These include: